shunxiangg/FED_EVA_website/README.md

 - **JavaScript**: To create interactive elements, including the gamified shopping experience, chat functionality, and real-time updates for the cart.
 - **APIs**: Various third-party APIs (e.g., for payment gateway integration, user authentication) are used to enhance functionality.
 - **Lottie Animation**: Integrated to provide dynamic, visually appealing animations that enhance the interactive experience.
+- **Database Integration**: The platform integrates with a database for managing user accounts, product listings, and transaction history.

 ## Installation